mooniak/abhaya-libre-font/README.md

 - Pathum Egodawatta (Refactoring and Project coordination)
 - Ayantha Randika (Opentype features and engineering)

-Special thanks to Sumantri Samarawickrama, Liang Hai for consultancy.
-And thanks to all the testers on twitter.
+Special thanks to Dave Crossland, Sumantri Samarawickrama, Liang Hai for consultancy and support.
+And thanks to all the tweeps who helped to spot errors and bugs.

 ## License